distributed-lab/bpcon/README.md

 ## Documentation

 Library is documented with `rustdoc`.
-Compiled documentation for `main` branch is available at [GitBook](https://distributed-lab.github.io/bpcon).
+Compiled production documentation for `main` branch is available at https://docs.rs/bpcon.
+For other branches, development documentation is published to [GitBook](https://distributed-lab.github.io/bpcon/).

 ## Usage